 During this time of uncertainty and rapid change, PAA efforts are focused on bringing you accurate, up to date information and resources as they become available.
-If you have any concerns or useful information to share, please email the PAA directly firstname.lastname@example.org.
+If you have any concerns or information to share, please email the PAA directly firstname.lastname@example.org.

 Help us use our time effectively to keep you informed.